Arbeids- og kompetanseområde

 • Ph.d.-studiet Studiar av danning og didaktiske praksisar

-Credo: Since the 1980s I have taught and lectured to countless of pupils, students and others, always keeping the existential perspective as a fundamental basis, and since existence is a subjective matter rather than an objective one, I have never pointed out explicit directions for my recipients; rather, I have always made room for them to reflect and respond individually, as well as allowing them to choose not to respond.
+Credo: Since the 1980s, I have taught and lectured to numerous pupils, students and others, consistently employing an existential perspective as a guiding principle, and as existence is a subjective matter rather than an objective one, I have never provided explicit directions to my recipients; rather, I have consistently and indirectly created environments that promote the freedom to attend to the world and what the world may be asking.

 Forskar på